Cranberries with slices of oranges.

 The Bottom Line

 Cranberries are a holiday side dish staple.
 Native to North America, Native Americans traditionally used this fruit in foods and remedies.
-Raw cranberries are bitter but packed with nutrients, especially antioxidants.
+Raw cranberries are bitter but contain nutrients, especially antioxidants.
 Because they are so tart, cranberries are usually processed into sweetened juices, sauces and packaged foods, so you’ll want to be conscious of the added sugar content.

 1. HerbClip Online.
 Cranberry's Historical Usage.
 American Botanical Council, 31 Aug.
 2012, http://herbalgram.org/resources/herbclip/herbclip-news/2012/cranberrys-historical-usage/.